Vixenka/cdump/docs/features/cstring_array.md

 ```

 ## Safety
-Every pointer must be valid, and not null.
+Every pointer must be valid or be null.